-Fund Statements Entity-wide Governmental Proprietary Fiduciary Statements Funds Funds Funds Scope Entire District (except fiduciary funds).
-The activities of the District that are not proprietary or Fiduciary, such as education, administration, and community services.
-Activities the District operates similar to private business - Food Services Instances in which the District is the trustee or agent to someone else's resources - Student Activity Funds Required financial Statement of Net Position; Statement of Balance Sheet; Statement of Revenues, Statement of Net Position; Statement of Statement of Fiduciary Net Position; Statement of statements Activities.
-Expenditures, and Changes in Fund Balances.
-Revenues, Expenses, and Changes in Net Position; Statement of Cash Flows.
-Changes in Fiduciary Net Position.
-Accounting basis and measurement focus Accrual accounting and economic resources focus.
-Modified accrual accounting and current financial resources focus.
-Accrual accounting and economic resources focus.
-Accrual accounting and economic resources focus.
-Type of information All assets and deferred outflows and liabilities and deferred inflows, both financial and capital, and short-term and long- term, and net position.
-Only assets and deferred outflows expected to be used up, and liabilities and deferred inflows that come due during the year or soon thereafter; no capital assets or long-term debt included.
-All assets and deferred outflows and liabilities and deferred inflows, both financial and capital, and short- term and long-term.
-All assets and liabilities, both short-term and long- term.
-Type of inflow-outflow information All revenues and expenses during year, regardless of when cash is received or paid.
-Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter.
-All revenues and expenses during the year, regardless of when cash is received or paid.
-All revenues and expenses during the year, regardless of when cash is received or paid.
+Fund Statements Entity-wide Governmental Proprietary Fiduciary Statements Funds Funds Funds Activities the District operates Instances in which the District Scope Entire District (except The activities of the District similar to private business - s the trustee or agent to that are not proprietary or Food Services someone else's resources - fiduciary funds).
+Fiduciary, such as Student Activity Funds education, administration, and community services.
+Required Statement of Net Balance Sheet; Statement Statement of Net Statement of Fiduciary Net Position; Statement of financial of Revenues, Position; Statement of Position; Statement of statements Changes in Fiduciary Net Activities.
+Expenditures, and Revenues, Expenses, and Position.
+Changes in Fund Changes in Net Position; Balances.
+Statement of Cash Flows.
+Modified accrual Accounting basis Accrual accounting and Accrual accounting and Accrual accounting and and measurement economic resources focus. accounting and current economic resources focus. economic resources financial resources focus. focus focus.
+All assets and deferred Type of All assets and deferred Only assets and deferred All assets and liabilities, both short-term and long- term. information outflows and liabilities outflows expected to be outflows and liabilities and and deferred inflows, deferred inflows, both used up, and liabilities and both financial and deferred inflows that come financial and capital, and shortcapital, and short-term due during the year or soon term and long-term. and long-term, and net thereafter; no capital assets position. or long-term debt included.
+All revenues and Revenues for which cash is Type of All revenues and expenses All revenues and expenses inflow-outflow expenses during year, received during or soon during the year, regardless of during the year, regardless of information regardless of when cash when cash is received or paid. when cash is received or paid. after the end of the year; is received or paid. expenditures when goods or services have been received and payment is due during the year or soon thereafter.